COMPARISON TABLE FOR TEN GLOCK 19 HOLSTER OPTIONS

 Weight: 23.65 oz (670 g)

-You can see from the above that the Glock 19 would fall into the medium size category of guns.
+Looking at the dimensions of the Glock 19, it is clear that the Glock 19 would fall into the medium size category of guns.
 Therefore, it is reasonably easy to conceal, although it is not a ‘mini gun, so some consideration regarding clothing and types of holsters need to be taken into account.
 Although it can be used in conjunction with a whole host of Glock 19 holsters, pocket holsters generally need to be avoided, as it would be difficult to conceal this pistol.

 Fobus Standard Holster RH Paddle Price